 (Add lime juice at the end, if using.)

-Cooking The Mexican Crema
+Cooking The Crema

-This step is done help thicken it up and give the mixture that thicker and creamy smooth texture of regular crema.
+This step is done to help thicken it up and give the mixture that thicker and creamy smooth texture of regular crema.

 This step is probably the most involved because you’ll have to keep stirring to prevent bubbling over and burning of the crema.

 The last step, once the desired consistency has been achieved, is to remove the pan from the heat and mix in the lime juice if you’re wanting to make this a sour cream or crema agria.
 Add salt as desired and give the crema a taste test.

 Once it has come to room temperature the crema may be stored in the refrigerator to use cold later or to storage the cream.

-How Long Will Vegan Almond Crema Last
+How Long Will Vegan Crema Keep

-Easy to Make Vegan Crema Recipe
+Easy to Make Mexican Vegan Sour Crema Recipe

 This recipe is quite simple, but I urge you to watch the guided video and read through the recipe and notes before testing it out yourselves.